PADRIAN101/Jandreiventures.com/README.md

 - ** Netlify**: Website live deployment

 ## Features & Enhancements
--**Quote generator**: I displayed an interactive quote generator.
+- **Quote generator**: I displayed an interactive quote generator.
 The quotes are loaded locally from a js.file.
--**Fun Fact**: I displayed a short fun fact about me.
+- **Fun Fact**: I displayed a short fun fact about me.

 ## Project Files:
--**index.html**- The HTML code of the website -**my-second**-stylesheet.css- The CSS code of the website -**quotes.js**- The source file where quotations are stored -**script.js**- The simple JavaScript function that fetches quote from quote.js and links it to html.
+- **index.html**- The HTML code of the website
+- **my-second**-stylesheet.css- The CSS code of the website
+- **quotes.js**- The source file where quotations are stored
+- **script.js**- The simple JavaScript function that fetches quote from quote.js and links it to html.

 ## Netlify Website Link:
 https://jandreiventures-com.netlify.app/